 Rights of the father

-An unmarried mother automatically acquires parental responsibility for her child.
-Parents who are married at the time of their child's birth will also automatically acquire parental responsibility.
+An unmarried mother automatically has parental responsibility for her child.
+Parents who are married at the time of their child's birth will also automatically have parental responsibility.

-However, an unmarried father will not have parental responsibility as of right.
-He can, however, acquire parental responsibility, for example by jointly registering the child's birth or by asking the court to make a parental responsibility order.
+An unmarried father will not have parental responsibility as of right.
+He can, acquire parental responsibility, for example by jointly registering the child's birth or by asking the court to make a parental responsibility order.

 Joint registration only applies to births after 15 April 2002.
-It is not possible to acquire parental responsibility for a child born before 15 April 2002 by re-registration.
+It's not possible to acquire parental responsibility for a child born before 15 April 2002 by re-registration.